alexandru/alexn.org/_posts/2023-04-17-integrating-akka-with-cats-effect-3.md

 This setting tells Akka to forcefully stop the JVM as part of the coordinated shutdown process.
 And *this setting is good*, you should have this on.
 And that's because **Akka can decide to shut down on its own**, and afterward it's probably best to shut down the process, too.
 One example is when using Akka Cluster, with a [split-brain resolver](https://doc.akka.io/docs/akka-enhancements/current/split-brain-resolver.html), in which case Akka should shut down the application in case the node is removed from the cluster.
 If it doesn't, then the app could be left in a zombie state.

 Both Akka and Cats-Effect can add a shut-down hook to the JVM, via [Runtime.addShutdownHook](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Runtime.html#addShutdownHook(java.lang.Thread)).
 Cats-Effect can do it via its `IOApp` implementation.
-Akka can do it via its `akka.coordinated-shutdown.exit-jvm` setting.
+Akka does it as part of its coordinated-shutdown mechanism.
 This triggers the disposal process on `System.exit`, no matter the reason it happened.
 And one problem is that both will start to dispose of resources, concurrently.
 In other words, Akka can shut down the actor system before Cats-Effect has had a chance to shut down all resources depending on that actor system.
 Which is usually bad.

 Another problem I discovered in testing is that in certain scenarios, Akka, on `system.terminate()`, seems to return a `Future[Done]` that never completes.
 Seems to be some sort of race condition, and it's bad, as it can indefinitely block Cats-Effect's resource disposal process.
 In my testing, this seemed to be alleviated if I first waited on a promise completed via a task registered with Akka's coordinated-shutdown (see below).
 I don't know if this code solves it or not, but a "timeout" on `system.whenTerminated` seems to be a good idea.